 I began blogging with my students in 2008.
 Back then it was a ‘fun’ experiment and little did I know how many benefits and rich experiences would evolve.
 I’ve elaborated about my blogging journey in this post on The Edublogger.

 Blogging is a fantastic way to strengthen the connections between home, school, and the world.
 The amount of learning that can happen through blogging is priceless.
 I believe the future of blogging is bright, as I elaborated on in my post: Are Blogs Dead?

 Read more the reasons why teachers and students should blog in my post on the benefit of blogging.
 It includes the poster below which you’re welcome to use.

 WordPress powers over 30% of the whole web and is a great choice for any blogger — beginner or advanced.
-I have written an article about the benefits of WordPress if you want to know more.
+I have written an article about the benefits of WordPress in education if you want to know more.